StimOMatic/StimOMatic/INSTALL.md

 The following are install and usage instructions for the `StimOmatic` software package that will run on the analysis computer.
 These instructions assume that you are using a `Neuralynx` system operated by the `Cheetah` data acquisition software.

+For testing, the demo version of Cheetah can be used.
+This can be obtained for free from www.neuralynx.com.
+The demo version contains a demo data file that can be used for replay and to StimOMatic this will look just like a real system.

+This version has been tested with Cheetah v5.6.3 and v5.3.1. and Neuralynx Router v1.2.0.
+Version of the router less than 1.2.0 are not supported nor are any version of Cheetah less than 5.3.1.

 Installing StimOmatic
 =====================
 ## 1) Install and run NetComRouter